ghdl/ghdl/doc/about.rst

 The development of VHDL started in 1983 and the standard is named `IEEE <https://www.ieee.org/>`_ `1076`.
 Four revisions exist: `1987 <http://ieeexplore.ieee.org/document/26487/>`_, `1993 <http://ieeexplore.ieee.org/document/392561/>`_, `2002 <http://ieeexplore.ieee.org/document/1003477/>`_ and `2008 <http://ieeexplore.ieee.org/document/4772740/>`_.
 The standardization is handled by the VHDL Analysis and Standardization Group (`VASG/P1076 <http://www.eda-twiki.org/vasg/>`_).

 .. _INTRO:GHDL:

 What is GHDL?
 =============

 `GHDL` is a shorthand for `G Hardware Design Language` (currently, `G` has no meaning).
-It is a VHDL compiler that can execute (nearly) any VHDL program.
+It is a VHDL analyzer, compiler and simulator that can execute (nearly) any VHDL program.
 GHDL is *not* a synthesis tool: you cannot create a netlist with GHDL (yet).

 Unlike some other simulators, GHDL is a compiler: it directly translates a VHDL file to machine code, without using an intermediary language such as `C` or `C++`.
 Therefore, the compiled code should be faster and the analysis time should be shorter than with a compiler using an intermediary language.

 GHDL can use multiple back-ends, i.e. code generators, (`GCC <http://gcc.gnu.org/>`_, `LLVM <http://llvm.org/>`_ or :wikipedia:`x86 <X86-64>`/:wikipedia:`i386 <Intel_80386>` only, a built-in one) and runs on :wikipedia:`GNU/Linux <Linux_distribution>`, :wikipedia:`Windows <Microsoft_Windows>` |trade|  and :wikipedia:`macOS <MacOS>` |trade| , both on x86 and on x86_64.

-The current version of GHDL does not contain any graphical viewer: you cannot see signal waves.
+The current version of GHDL does not contain any built-in graphical viewer: you cannot see signal waves.
 You can still check the behavior of your design with a test bench.
-Moreover, the current version can produce a `GHW <http://ghdl.readthedocs.io/en/latest/using/Simulation.html?highlight=GHW#cmdoption-wave>`_, :wikipedia:`VCD <Value_change_dump>` or `FST` files which can be viewed with a :wikipedia:`waveform viewer <Waveform_viewer>`, such as `GtkWave <http://gtkwave.sourceforge.net/>`_.
+Moreover, the current version can produce `GHW <http://ghdl.readthedocs.io/en/latest/using/Simulation.html?highlight=GHW#cmdoption-wave>`_, :wikipedia:`VCD <Value_change_dump>` or `FST` files which can be viewed with a :wikipedia:`waveform viewer <Waveform_viewer>`, such as `GtkWave <http://gtkwave.sourceforge.net/>`_.

 GHDL aims at implementing VHDL as defined by `IEEE 1076 <http://ieeexplore.ieee.org/document/4772740/>`_.
 It supports the `1987 <http://ieeexplore.ieee.org/document/26487/>`_, `1993 <http://ieeexplore.ieee.org/document/392561/>`_ and `2002 <http://ieeexplore.ieee.org/document/1003477/>`_ revisions and, partially, the latest, `2008 <http://ieeexplore.ieee.org/document/4772740/>`_. :wikipedia:`PSL <Property_Specification_Language>` is also partially supported.